buildertools/entropy/README.md

 # Entropy

-Entropy is a failure injectior orchestration service for Docker platforms.
+Entropy is a failure injector orchestration microservice for Docker platforms.

+Entropy allows a user to define failure injection policies for containers or services running at a target Docker API endpoint.
+A failure injection policy describes a failure type, frequency/duration, probability, and container selector.
+Each policy is applied to all current and future containers matching the selector.
+Policies are manifest by the creation, scheduling, and lifecycle management of sidekick containers called injectors.

+### Failures

+Entropy failures are pluggable, but by default there are four network failures available:

+* Latency
+* Network Partition
+* Packet Reordering
+* Packet Loss

+### Selectors

+Policies are applied to all current and future containers at the target endpoint that match the provided selector.
+Currently selectors are limitied to a single label specification (as in Docker container labels).
+These may take the form: K, or K=V.

+This is sufficient to create broad, cross-cutting, or specific failure injection policies for systems with healthy taxonomies.

 ## State of the Project

 The project is currently PoC quality with no tests and a crude software design.
 Most existing code will be replaced before a proper beta.
+Documentation is currently very light as so much will change before the next release.
+If you'd like to see how to use it, checkout the demo.

 ## Licencing